RFE/RL Regional Reporting Fellowships

 The purpose of the Fellowship is to contribute to the professional development of aspiring journalists in the EU’s Eastern Partnership countries and the Western Balkans in support of media freedom and independence.

 The Fellowship is guided by RFE/RL’s mission to provide accurate, independent journalism in support of democracy and human rights.
-The program, now in its fifth year, is financed by a grant from the U.S. Embassy in the Czech Republic.
+The program is financed by a grant from the U.S. Department of State.

 Fellows will be selected on a competitive basis from Eastern Partnership countries and countries in the Western Balkans and placed with a local RFE/RL bureau.
 They will be integrated into the daily work of the bureau, where they will work on a full-time basis to produce content across all journalistic platforms and participate in editorial discussions under the supervision and mentoring of professional RFE/RL colleagues.
 As a result of the program, Fellows are expected to strengthen their journalistic skills and knowledge, develop their editorial judgment, expand their professional networks, and deepen their understanding of the role of an independent press in their country.